ST. PETERS HARBOUR LIGHTHOUSE SOCIETY

 From the Mi'kmaq lands of Epekwitk to the Île St-Jean settlement by the Acadians to the British possession and later Canadian province of Prince Edward Island., the history of "The Harbour" (as locals call it) and its landmark lighthouse reflects the history of "The Island" as a whole,

-The local coastline and human interventions also provide a harbinger of the environmental changes affecting the coast of Prince Edward Island, as described in my July 2022 post on the Network in Canadian History and the Environment (NiCHE) Otter Blog, and Frank Ledwell's poem, originally published in Gone to the Bay (Juanita Rossiter, 2000).
+The local coastline and human interventions also provide a harbinger of the environmental changes affecting the coast of Prince Edward Island, as described in Frank Ledwell's poem, originally published in Gone to the Bay (Juanita Rossiter, 2000).

 Picture